NovaSquirrel/NovaTheSquirrel2/README.md

 This project also uses LZ4 code from [libSFX](https://github.com/Optiroc/libSFX) which is under the MIT license.

-The following may not be used in other projects without permission:
+The following are to be considered "all rights reserved".
+They are provided in this repository to allow other people to build the game, but may not be used in other projects without permission.
 * Character designs
 * PNG files (and files generated from them) except for the `palettes` directory and fonts
 * TMX files (and files generated from them)